 General Terms and Conditions for Consumers for Private Education and Training

-These General Terms and Conditions for Consumers of the Dutch Council for Training and Education (NRTO) came into effect following consultation with the Dutch Consumers’ Association on 23 November 2018 and will apply to agreements concluded on or after 1 January 2019.
-An entrepreneur can also choose to declare these general terms and conditions applicable at the start of the new academic year in 2019.
+These General Terms and Conditions for Consumers of the Dutch Council for Training and Education (NRTO) came into effect following consultation with the Dutch Consumers’ Association in November 2020 and will enter into force no later than 1 September 2021.

 Article 1 - Definitions